 Virgin Atlantic's ANA Award Chart

 Virgin Atlantic Flying Club has a zone-based award chart for travel on ANA.
-That means it will cost 60,000 points for a round trip to Japan in economy, 90,000 points round trip in business class, and 110,000 pointsround trip in first class if departing from the Western U.S.
+Departing from the western U.S., that means it will cost 60,000 points for a round trip to Japan in economy, 90,000 points round trip in business class.
+After a devaluation in March 2023, it now costs at least 145,000 points round trip in first class.

 For years, you'd be forced to book round-trip award tickets on ANA via Virgin Atlantic.
 Luckily, that has changed.
 You can now book one-way tickets!